 I was never much of a wine drinker until my first year in professional basketball when I was living in Macedonia.
 The town I lived in was famous for grapes, and drinking wine was a regular part of life.
-After learning more about the health effects of drinking wine, I discovered that in moderation drinking red wine had particular health benefits.

 Resveratrol is a naturally occurring polyphenolic compound, commonly found in high amounts in red wine.

 Resveratrol most notably comes from grapes, and it is mainly concentrated in their “peel.”
-Due to this, the highest concentrations of resveratrol are found in red wines, because they red wines are produced from the fermentation of juice together with fruit skins.
+Due to this, the highest concentrations of resveratrol are found in red wines, because red wines are produced from the fermentation of juice together with fruit skins.

+In fact, resveratrol supplements have shown specific health benefits as well.
 For example, according to a study produced in Cell Metabolism,

 “30 days of resveratrol supplementation induces metabolic changes in obese humans, mimicking the effects of calorie restriction.”

 Furthermore, as stated by a study published in Nutrition Research,

 “oral supplementation of resveratrol is thus found to be effective in improving glycemic control and may possibly provide a potential adjuvant for the treatment and management of diabetes.”